sbarre/json-scrambler/README.md

 The scrambling can randomize strings, numbers and object keys.
 It can also add, remove or shuffle elements in an array, and insert or remove keys from objects.

+`json-scrambler` produces random output on each run.
+So as you build in guards and validations to handle the errors you see, you will not be able to repeat the same test with the same scrambled data again.
+This is by design, and the recommendation is to run scrambler tests in batches of 100 at a time or more, to make sure your code is resilient enough to handle all kinds of unexpected values.

+Approach this kind of testing in the same way you approach load testing, or actual [fuzzing](https://en.wikipedia.org/wiki/Fuzzing).

 ## API

 The `scramble(json[, options])` command accepts two parameters, the JSON to be scrambled and an optional `options` object.